Prince Khalifa Bin Salman Island

 Prince Khalifa Bin Salman Island is an artificial island in the archipelago of Bahrain.
-It lies 4.5 km east of the capital, Manama located on Bahrain Island and forms part of the Prince Khalifa Bin Salman Causeway that connects the Bahrain island to Muharraq island.
-It is named after Prince Khalifa Bin Salman Al Khalifa, who served as the Prime Minister of Bahrain for an extended period.
-The island was constructed to facilitate infrastructure development and expand the country's landmass.
-The island hosts the Prince Khalifa Bin Salman Park, an urban green space that was inaugurated in 2006.
+It forms part of the Prince Khalifa Bin Salman Causeway that connects the nation's capital Manama on the Bahrain Island to Hidd in the Muharraq island.
+It is named after Prince Khalifa Bin Salman Al Khalifa, who served as the Prime Minister of Bahrain from 1970 to 2020.
+The island hosts the Prince Khalifa Bin Salman Park, a 79000 m2 urban green space that was constructed by the Nass Group.
+The park is used for public recreation and tourism activities.